Robso-creator/crytocurrency/README.md

 ## English version

-I made this site in html5 and css based on this figma template, it "follows" the cryptocoins values.
-You can use this link to access it!
+I made this site in html5 and css based on this [figma template](https://www.figma.com/file/u9HRSMemuCF12EVNp2Dnj7/Cryptocurrency-Landing-Page-(Community)?node-id=0%3A1), it "follows" the cryptocoins values.
+You can use this [link](https://robso-creator.github.io/crytpocurrency/) to access it!

 ## Learnings